-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? $\Box$ Yes $\boxtimes$ No

-If "yes," please complete the following:
+C2 1.
+Early decision: Does your institution offer an early decision plan (an admission plan that at permits stu dents to app ply and be notified of an admission decision well in advance of the regular notification date and t hat asks stud ents to com mit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? 🗌 Yes  No If "yes" please complete the following

-First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2015 entering class: Number of early decision applications received by your in Number of applicants admitted under early decision plan nstitution Please provide significant details about your early decision n plan:
+If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class: Number of early decision applications received by your institutio Number of applicants admitted under early decision plan n Please provide significant details about your early decision plan: